Daryl Hoole

-Daryl Hoole is an author and public speaker from Salt Lake City, Utah.
+Daryl Hoole (born Daryl Van Dam; March 5, 1934 – February 2, 2026) was an American author and public speaker.
 The main themes of her written works and speeches are home management and family living.
-She has authored six books and given numerous discourses on these themes.
+She authored nine books and gave numerous lectures on these themes.
+Her bestselling book, The Art of Homemaking, remained in publication for 25 years.

-Biography
+Life and career

-Daryl Hoole is an author and lecturer on home management and family living.
-She has written seven published books and has lectured on this topic extensively throughout the United States and Canada.
-Daryl's lecturing included speaking at Education Week, a conference held at Brigham Young University, for close to 40 years.
+Daryl Hoole was an author and lecturer on home management and family living.
+She authored nine published books and lectured on this topic extensively throughout the United States and Canada.
+Hoole's lecturing included speaking at Education Week, a conference held at Brigham Young University, for close to 40 years.

 Earlier in her life, she served as a Latter-day Saint missionary in the Netherlands, where her father presided as mission president.
 Years later, she served with her husband Hendricus (Hank) when he was called as mission president of that same mission.
-Recently, she served a third mission when she and her husband were called as welfare-humanitarian administrators for the Church of Jesus Christ of Latter-day Saints in Asia.
-Based in Hong Kong, Daryl and her husband traveled, taught and provided service throughout much of Asia for two years.
-Other significant service contributions for Daryl include her service on the Church's General Board of its Primary organization.
+She served a third mission when she and her husband were called as welfare-humanitarian administrators for The Church of Jesus Christ of Latter-day Saints in Asia.
+Based in Hong Kong, Hoole and her husband traveled, taught, and provided service throughout much of Asia for two years.
+Other significant service contributions for Hoole included her service on the Church's General Board of its Primary organization.

-Daryl and Hank are the parents of eight living children and have thirty-six grandchildren and an ever-growing number of great-grandchildren.
-She currently resides in Salt Lake City, Utah.
-Though now mostly retired, Daryl is still in demand as a speaker for women’s groups and is a regular contributor to the Latter-day Saint-oriented website Meridian Magazine.
+Hoole published her final book, The Art of Aging Joyfully, in her 90th year.
+She died on February 2, 2026, at the age of 91.